Corruption – Government weakness

 How does this prevent corruption?

-The selection process is done by a computer, who is selected is kept private and the people within the panel do not know who else is in the panel.
+The selection process is done by a computer, and whom is selected is kept private, the people within the panel do not know who else are on the panel.
 If it is unknown who to corrupt, it is impossible to corrupt them.
 But what if someone gets access to the computer and knows who is being selected or tampers with it?

-Because the selection system is so central to the working of Randviscracy it must be vigilantly protected.
+The selection system is so central to the working of Randviscracy that it must be vigilantly protected.
 Attempts at hacking or corrupting the system or any part of the process would be considered treason with a minimum of 10 year prison sentence and loss of citizenship/expulsion and at maximum capital punishment.

 Extensive use of the panel system

 The panel system would be applied to: all government hiring, both civil and criminal courts, law making at all levels (in Randviscracy there are federal laws, state laws, city laws and syndicate (specializations that aren’t regional) laws)

 - all government hiring – prevents nepotism, favors (Quid pro quo)

 - civil and criminal courts – eliminates the lawyer/judge relationship corruption